 - Georgetown faculty, students, and staff can recall materials that are checked out to another patron.

 - Recalls do not apply to course reserves, videos, and some other materials.

-- Search for the title in the catalog and click “Request It.”
+- Search for the title in the catalog and click “Place hold for pickup.”